diodac/c4-model-ts/README.md

 Relationships can be explicitly tagged with `DirectRelationship` or `IndirectRelationship` tags.
 The generator validates these tags against actual usage patterns in the code.

-#### @c4Group name
+#### @c4Group path/to/group

-Assigns a component to a logical group.
-The group name must match one of the groups defined in `c4container.json`.
+Assigns a component to a logical group using path notation.
+The group path must match one of the paths defined in `c4container.json`.

 Example:
 ```typescript